dilayercelik/dilayercelik.github.io/about.md

 I'm interested in neuroscience, especially its computational and cognitive subfields, and artificial intelligence.
 What excites me the most is the application of computational tools and machine learning/deep learning techniques to research in neuroscience and cognitive science, which is exactly what I aspire to pursue after my undergraduate studies.

+In terms of research dpmains, I'm most inspired by research investigating human/artificial learning and decision-making "in the wild and on-line"; multimodal sensory integration in interactional environments also fascinates me since such lower-level perceptual abilities (that we all effortlessly and constantly make use of) constitute the foundations for higher-level abilities that we'd typically point to when thinking about human cognition.

 ### Location

 Current: Paris, France